 One sector that is particularly complex is that of the terminals receiving crude oil and gas from the North Sea.
-For these facilities we have emissions data from the EU ETS, the PI & SPRI, and also from the Environmental and Emissions Monitoring System EEMS database, compiled for UK Oil & Gas and DECC.
+For these facilities, we have emissions data from the EU ETS, the PI & SPRI, and also from the EEMS database, compiled for UK Oil & Gas and BEIS.
 These datasets often contain very different emissions data for the same installation, and it is not always possible to identify a clear reason for this.
-Carbon dioxide point source emissions data for complex sources such as these are subject to a high degree of uncertainty and are liable to be revised if new information becomes available.
+Carbon dioxide point source emissions data for complex sources such as these are therefore subject to a high degree of uncertainty and are liable to be revised if new information becomes available.